abjer/sds/src/content/page/timeplan.md

 - NB!
 When you make changes to your Notebooks, make a copy of the file, with a now name.
 Else you risk overwriting your changes, the next time you update the repository.

 #### Legend
-- nb: Slides in Notebook format
+- nb: Slides in Jupyter Notebook format
 - pdf: Slides in pdf format
 - ex: Exercise ready to be made
 - sol: Solution for exercise (Without solutions to the exercises you have to hand in)
+- key: Slides in Apple Keynote format